Pittsburgh vs. Virginia NCAA Football Odds, Plays and Insights | November 20, 2021

 Virginia Stats and Trends

-- Virginia has played 10 games, with five wins against the spread.

-- Virginia's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).
+- Virginia has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).

-- In games that Virginia totals more than 348.9 yards, the team is 5-3 against the spread and 6-3 overall.
+- When Virginia picks up over 348.9 yards, the team is 5-3 against the spread and 6-3 overall.

-- The Cavaliers have 15 turnovers this season, equal to the number of takeaways for the Panthers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.